CHOOSING WHAT TO WEAR TO A WAKE

 Navigating the etiquette of what to wear to a funeral or a wake can be challenging.
 Simple fashion etiquette can create much confusion, as you don’t want to disrespect the family and friends.
 When you’re considering what to wear to a wake, you want to be as respectful to the family of the deceased as possible.

 To help you, our specialists have compiled a few guidelines to keep in mind when deciding what to wear to a wake.

-Some families choose to host a funeral and a wake, the wake taking place a day before the funeral service.
+Some families choose to host a funeral and a wake, the wake taking place a day before the funeral arrangements.
 This is so those who don’t or can’t attend the funeral can still get a chance to share their condolences with the family.

-When thinking about what to wear to a wake, women have to remember that this is a somber occasion, it is best to choose conservative colors and styles.
+When thinking about what to wear to a wake, women have to remember that this is a somber occasion, and it is best to choose conservative colors and styles.
 You don’t have to wear black, but it is acceptable if you decide to wear all black.
 Other colors include navy blue, gray, blush colors, and neutrals such as beige.

 You also want to keep accessories simple, avoid wearing big earrings, chunky necklaces, and layered bracelets.
-When looking for shoes, avoid the high heels and choose sensible, closed-toe dress shoes; these can be flats or mid-heels.
+When looking for shoes, avoid high heels and choose sensible, closed-toe dress shoes; these can be flats or mid-heels.

 Even though a wake is a more casual gathering than a funeral service, you still want to pay your respects to the family.
 Women should avoid wearing:

 - Bright colors and loud prints